-We invite the public to join us in memorializing those who have been killed due to domestic violence in our county on Sunday, October 2 at 11:30 AM.
+We invite the public to join us on Sunday, October 1 at 11:30 AM in memorializing those who have been killed due to domestic violence in our county.
 Our church is located at 2515 Churchville Road, Churchville.
-Speakers will include SARC's CEO Luisa Caizzo, State's Attorney, Harford County, Joseph Cassilly and Harford County Sheriff Jeffrey Gahler, with opening words by interim minister Rev. Carol Thomas Cissel.
+Speakers will include Harford County Sheriff Jeffrey Gahler, Senior Assistant State's Attorney for Harford County David Ryden, and SARC's Safehouse Director Lisa Sloyer, with opening words by UUFHC Member and Vice President of the SARC Board of Directors Dr. Deborah Cruise.
 The program will last about 30 minutes with a reception afterwards.
 The Silent Witness figures will be unveiled during the service inside and then they will be erected outside later in the week.

 Originating in 1990, the Silent Witness National Initiative began with a group of 8 women from the St. Paul/Minneapolis area who decided to address the issue of domestic violence murders in their community.
 They created 27 life-sized red wooden figures representing women who were murdered by a spouse or partner and called the figures Silent Witnesses.